Maalka/building_life_cycle/README.md

   * Weather Normalized Source EUI (kBtu/ft2)
     * Should exist, should be >0, should not be "Not Available"

+# Municipal Benchmark Report Field Definitions
+The **Municipal Benchmark Report** is a Portfolio Manager custom report that is used to collect information from your Portfolio Manager buildings.
+It is uploaded into your Portfolio Manager account, populated with your portfolio data, and downloaded for validation using the Data Quality tool.
+This downloaded report is a standard Microsoft Excel spreadsheet that has rows for each of your buildings and columns representing the data for those buildings.

+The following data fields are contained in the **Municipal Benchmark Report**:

+  * **Property Id**  - The Portfolio Mangager property ID
+  * **Property Name** - A user friendly name of the property
+  * **Year Ending** - The Date of the final data entry
+  * **Address 1** - Street address of the property
+  * **City** - The city of the property
+  * **Country** - The country
+  * **State/Province** - The state or provence
+  * **Postal Code** - Address postal code
+  * **Property GFA** - Gross Floor Area should include all space within the building(s), including classrooms, administrative space, conference rooms, kitchens used by staff, lobbies, cafeterias, auditoriums, stairways, atriums, elevator shafts, and storage areas.
+    * **EPA Calculated** (Parking) (ft²) - Area of parking associated with the property
+    * **EPA Calculated** (Buildings) (ft²) - Floor area of the building (all floors and uses)
+    * **EPA Calculated** (Buildings and Parking) (ft²)  - Combination of building and parking areas
+  * **Primary Property Type (EPA Calculated)**- The primary use of the property (reference the Portfolio Manager Glossary)
+  * **Electricity Use** - The total of electric power used by the property represented by the specific source of the electricity.
+Note that in general, a single property will have only a subset of these metered sources.
+    * **Grid Purchase and Generated from Onsite Renewable Systems (kWh)** - Total electricity used as measured in kilowatt hours
+    * **Grid Purchase and Generated from Onsite Renewable Systems (kBtu)**  - Total electricity used as measured in thousands of British Thermo Units
+    * **Grid Purchase (kWh)**  - Total electricity purchased from the electrical grid as measured in kilowatt hours
+    * **Grid Purchase (kBtu)**  - Total electricity purchased from the electrical grid as measured in thousands of British Thermo Units
+    * **Generated from Onsite Renewable Systems and Used Onsite (kWh)**  - Total electricity generated and used on the property as measured in kilowatt hours
+    * **Generated from Onsite Renewable Systems and Used Onsite (kBtu)**  - Total electricity generated and used on the property as measured in thousands of British Thermo Units
+  * **Natural Gas Use (kBtu)** - Total natural gas used on the property as measured in thousands of British Thermo Units
+  * **Fuel Oil #1 Use (kBtu)** - Total #1 fuel oil used on the property as measured in thousands of British Thermo Units
+  * **Fuel Oil #2 Use (kBtu)** - Total #2 fuel oil used on the property as measured in thousands of British Thermo Units
+  * **Fuel Oil #4 Use (kBtu)** - Total #4 fuel oil used on the property as measured in thousands of British Thermo Units
+  * **Fuel Oil #5 & 6 Use (kBtu)** - Total #5 or #6 fuel oil used on the property as measured in thousands of British Thermo Units
+  * **Diesel #2 Use (kBtu)** - Total #2 diesel used on the property as measured in thousands of British Thermo Units
+  * **Kerosene Use (kBtu)** - Total kerosene used on the property as measured in thousands of British Thermo Units
+  * **Propane Use (kBtu)** - Total propane used on the property as measured in thousands of British Thermo Units
+  * **District Steam Use (kBtu)** - Total district steam used on the property as measured in thousands of British Thermo Units
+  * **District Hot Water Use (kBtu)** - Total district hot water used on the property as measured in thousands of British Thermo Units
+  * **District Chilled Water Use (kBtu)** - Total district chilled water used on the property as measured in thousands of British Thermo Units
+  * **Coal - Anthracite Use (kBtu)** - Total anthracite coal used on the property as measured in thousands of British Thermo Units
+  * **Coal - Bituminous Use (kBtu)** - Total bituminous coal used on the property as measured in thousands of British Thermo Units
+  * **Coke Use (kBtu)** - Total coke used on the property as measured in thousands of British Thermo Units
+  * **Wood Use (kBtu)** - Total wood product used on the property as measured in thousands of British Thermo Units
+  * **Other Use (kBtu)** - Total any other energy source used on the property as measured in thousands of British Thermo Units
+  * **Site EUI (kBtu/ft²)** - The Energy Use Intensity of the site as calculated by on-site energy uses.
+  * **Source EUI (kBtu/ft²)** - The Energy Use Intensity of the site as calculated by factoring in losses and characteristics of the off-site energy generation facilities.
+  * **Weather Normalized Source EUI (kBtu/ft²)** - Source EUI as normalized by local weather metrics.
+  * **Address 2** - If needed, a second address line
+  * **Energy Current Date** - The date of the most recent energy consumption metrics

 # Visualization
 # Documentation